 What is a Good Test Case?

-Think of your test case more like an instruction manual instead of just another document laying around on your hard drive for 2 years before anybody reads it again (yes β I had that experience, painful isn’t it).
+Think of your test case more like an instruction manual instead of just another document lying around on your hard drive for 2 years before anybody reads it again (yes – I had that experience, didn’t it).
 A good test case covers the following points:

 Objective: This is an important first step!
 Clearly state what you want to do/verify.
 What exactly are you testing here?

 Benefit: Who will benefit from the functionality you are verifying?
-Maybe your customer has asked for a new feature and this is how they will use it in reality.
+Maybe your customer has asked for a new feature, and this is how they will use it.
 How does this benefit affect your organization or product quality?

-Scope: List all important steps so that the reader can follow along easily without missing any important parts.
-Of course, there may be variations of using your software but these should be covered elsewhere (not now).
+Scope: List all important steps so the reader can follow along easily without missing any important parts.
+Of course, there may be variations in using your software, but these should be covered elsewhere (not now).
 For example, if we look at a website, we might have a scope like “when I attempt to register on the registration page, my account should be able to receive a verification email.”
-This scope also helps us make sure we are testing the most important parts of our feature/website.
+This scope also helps us ensure we are testing the most important parts of our feature/website.

 List expected results and verify if they match your expectations.